-In this article we discuss the working conditions when arc flash suits are required.
-We also discuss the dangers of arc flashes and the standards for arc flash suits to protect against them.
+In this article we discuss the working conditions where arc flash suits are required.
+We also discuss the dangers of arc flashes and the required standards for arc flash suits to protect you from them.

 If you are looking to buy an arc flash suit check out our useful Arc Flash Suit Buying Guide.

 Arc flash suits are personal protective equipment (PPE) worn by electricians working with highly electrified power sources or equipment.

 Arc flash suits are required wherever there is potential for a high-power electrical arc.
 These typically occur in and around power lines, switches, generators, storage facilities and other electrical equipment.

 Arc flashes and explosions can be caused by:

 - Rodent or bird nests